E-scooter vs cyclist: Auckland man breaks hand, knocked unconscious, after collision

 He wore a cast for two weeks and now has another four to six weeks in a splint.
 He is facing several months of rehabilitation and won't be working until well into the New Year.

-He and his partner had been planning to travel to Canada, to see Cannon's father, and then onto the United Kingdom, where he is from, for Christmas and his birthday in early January, but decided against it due to all of the associated costs from the accident.
+He and his partner had been planning to travel to Canada to see Cannon's father, and then on to the United Kingdom where he is from for Christmas and his birthday in early January, but decided against it due to all of the associated costs from the accident.

 The accident occurred two days after Cannon had completed the 160km Lake Taupō Cycle Challenge.

-Due to his injuries Cannon, a keen cyclist, would miss out on key events this season and would be unable to train for two to three months, putting at jeopardy aspirations to compete in a cycle race across the United States in June.
+Due to his injuries Cannon, a keen cyclist, will miss out on key events this season and will be unable to train for two to three months, putting at jeopardy aspirations to compete in a cycle race across the United States in June.

-His carbon fibre bike received severe damage in the crash and was estimated to cost at least $1000 to repair.
+His carbon fibre bike received severe damage in the crash and is estimated to cost at least $1000 to repair.

 Cannon said while his memory was hazy, he was certain he was in the correct lane.
 He could not be sure the e-scooter rider was in the wrong lane, but said it seemed likely.